 - You may find that your cat shreds your toilet roll as part of a fun game.

 There are ways to making a litter tray work in the bathroom.
 If you have a window, keep it open as much as possible.
 Also, purchase a dehumidifier.
 These will suck moisture from the walls, and keep the bathroom dry.
 It’s an initial investment, and they can be expensive to power.
-However, this will make it possible to keep litters tray out of sight in the bathroom.
+However, this will make it possible to keep litter tray out of sight in the bathroom.

 Litter Box in Kitchen